LSASS secrets

 The Local Security Authority Subsystem Service (LSASS) is a Windows service responsible for enforcing the security policy on the system.
 It verifies users logging in, handles password changes and creates access tokens.
 Those operations lead to the storage of credential material in the process memory of LSASS.
 With administrative rights only, this material can be harvested (either locally or remotely).

-it can interact with a Neo4j database to set BloodHound targets as "owned"
+it can interact with a Neo4j database to set targets as "owned"

-Recovered credential material could be either plaintext passwords or NT hash that can be used with pass the hash (depending on the context).
+Recovered credential material could be either plaintext passwords or NT hash that can be used with (depending on the context).